xamarin/xamarin-macios/docs/website/mtouch-errors.md

 	* The symbol for Objective-C classes is `OBJC_CLASS_$_<classname>`.
 * The symbol is correct, but it's a symbol that's already preserved by normal means (some build options causes the exact list of dynamic symbols to vary).

+### MT5219: Not linking with {framework} because it has been removed from {platform}.

+The framework in question has been removed, and Xamarin.iOS can't link with it.

+Any code that uses the framework must be removed/rewritten.

 ### MT53xx: Other tools